Goodell tackles NFL domestic abuse crisis with vow to reform

 A “conduct committee” will be established by the NFL to review policy, a significant concession for an organization known for its top-down, fortress-like approach to management.

-“We will get our house in order,” Goodell said.“I know this because we will make it happen,” he said.
+“We will get our house in order,” Goodell told a packed news conference.“I know this because we will make it happen,” he said.
 “Nothing is off the table.
 Let me say it again, we will implement new conduct policies.”

-Players often criticize Goodell as being “judge, jury and executioner” on disciplinary matters, as he hands out punishment and rules on most appeals.
+It was the embattled commissioner’s first public appearance in more than a week, after the number of domestic violence cases involving players grew to five, teams bowed to public pressure and major sponsors criticized the league.
+Doubts about Goodell’s leadership spiraled in his absence.

+He has been under fire since the NFL’s slow and fumbled response to the domestic violence incident involving Baltimore Ravens star Ray Rice, whose knock-out punch to his then-fiancee was captured in a video that went viral last week.

 While Goodell offered no specifics on what the future would be like, it was clear he was preparing to cede a measure of the near-absolute authority that had made him one of the most powerful and well-paid figures in all of sports.